Booty Boot Camp

 Form: Keep your knees hip-width apart and your hands directly under your shoulders, elbows straight.
 Gently stiffen the abs and keep your back in a neutral position with no sagging or arching.
 Slowly draw one knee up.
 Rotate the hip to bring the leg toward the torso, then away.

-Floor Work: Running Plank
+Floor Work: Mountain Climbers

-In addition to challenging the gluteal muscles, running plank works the shoulders, hips, and core muscles.
+Along with pushing your glutes, mountain climbers work the shoulders, hips, and core muscles.
 Do it quickly to burn calories while building muscle.

 Walk the Hills